Bundesliga

 Another league title followed in 2020/21 as well, meaning that in 20 years with Rummenigge as CEO, Bayern won the Champions League and FIFA Club World Cup twice, as well as the Bundesliga and DFB Cup a whopping 24 times combined.

 With the third-highest goalscorer in Bayern's history heavily involved, the club made some incredible signings during that time.
-Two, in particular, stood out for the outgoing board member.
+Two, in particular, stood out for Rummenigge.

 Speaking shortly before Bayern secured the league title for a record-extending ninth consecutive time in 2021, Rummenigge said that appointing "seminal coach" Louis van Gaal in 2009 was an important moment.
-He said the two best decisions he made in terms of player recruitment, however, were to bring in Germany goalkeeper Manuel Neuer and world player of the year Robert Lewandowski.
+He said the two best decisions he made in terms of player recruitment, however, were to bring in Germany goalkeeper Manuel Neuer and Robert Lewandowski.

-"We got the world's best goalkeeper and the world's best centre-forward - that has been the foundation of our success in the last six, seven years," Rummenigge told The Athletic.
+"We got the world's best goalkeeper and the world's best centre-forward - that was the foundation of our success in the last six, seven years," Rummenigge told The Athletic in a previous interview.

 Big boots to fill

-Rummenigge, though, can observe that progress from afar, having decided to make way for Kahn six months early in July 2021.
+Rummenigge, though, can observe that progress from afar, having decided to call time on his reign in July 2021.

 "Bayern Munich will next year lose a man that has guided their fortunes and is recognised in world football as an expert," then-Bayern coach Flick said in December 2020.
 "He'll certainly leave a void behind him."